 In every XML-to-OWL mapping definition, at least one mapping part has to be based on the input XML document.
-In the opposite case, none of the information for the mapping would originate in the input XML document and the mapping would not represent a mapping from an XML document.
+Otherwise, none of the information for the mapping would come from the input XML document so the mapping would not represent a mapping from an XML document.
 In order to allow for a mapping part to be defined based on the input XML document, the corresponding XML nodes that contain relevant data are determined by an XML query language.
-Due to the XML structure, a query can return several nodes.
-One mapping part can thus map to more than one OWL entity.
-Consequently, one mapping definition can result in several mappings for one XML document.
-In order to define the IRI for the corresponding OWL entity, an XML expression language is used.
-In run-time, the expression is processed for each node that results from the query.
-The concept of a current node may be used in the expression, for example using “.” in the XPath language [34].
+Due to the structure of XML, a query can return multiple nodes.
+One mapping part can thus map to more than one OWL entity and consequently, one mapping definition can result in several mappings for one XML document.
+In order to define the IRI for the corresponding OWL entities, an XML expression language is used.
+At run-time, the expression is processed for each node that results from the query.
+The concept of a current node may be used in the expression, for example the use of “.” in the XPath language [34].
 If it is used, the current node refers to the node resulting from the query for which the expression is processed.

-If a mapping part is not based on the input XML document, it is given by an explicit IRI.
-We refer to a mapping part definition that is given with a query and an expression as a dynamic mapping part definition, and to a mapping part that is given by an explicit IRI as a static mapping part definition.
+Alternatively, if a mapping part is not based on the input XML document, it is given by an explicit IRI.
+In this case, the entity presumably already exists in the ontology, either due to a previous XML-to-OWL mapping or previously added without the use of XML-to-OWL.We refer to a mapping part definition that is given with a query and an expression as a dynamic mapping part definition, and to a mapping part that is given by an explicit IRI as a static mapping part definition.

 We distinguish between assertion mapping situation types based on whether its mapping parts are defined statically or dynamically.
 Furthermore, if the domain individual mapping part and at least one other mapping part are defined dynamically, two possible situation types can be distinguished: